 This progress bar, much like NProgress, is fake.
 It’s only there to signal users that a page has changed or is being loaded.
 2

-The progress bar solve a second problem.
+The progress bar solves a second problem.
 InstantClick (and pjax in general) hijack the browser’s loading cycle and with it, the browser’s loading indicator.
 While most links are displayed instantly, networks can be tricky, especially mobile ones.
 If for some reason a page is taking a long time to load, the progress bar indicates to users that something is happening, and that your website isn’t broken.

-The bar is 2 pixels tall on desktop, and the double of that on mobiles so that it’s noticeable on tinier screens.
+The bar is 2 pixels tall on desktop and the double of that on mobiles so that it’s noticeable on tinier screens.
 When you’re zooming on a mobile device the bar automatically scales to an appropriate size.
 So even if you don’t have a mobile-optimized website, it just works.

 The progress bar comes in with a sensible blue color by default, you can change its color or hide it with a few lines of CSS.

 Tinier new features include new events, asset change detection, the ability to blacklist or whitelist all links in a parent element, and bugfixes.
 InstantClick is now also available via Bower: